3. Main Examination (Mains)

 - Essay in Hindi (निबंध)

 Note: This is a qualifying paper.
-Minimum marks are required, but marks are NOT added to final merit.
+Minimum marks are required, but marks are NOT

 Paper II: Essay (150 Marks)